Utrice Leid: Life and career

 In 1993, Leid started working at WBAI, where she hosted a talk radio program called Talkback!
 The New York Daily News described the show as "serious talk" and said that Leid covered a wide range of topics.
 The Daily News also noted that Leid sometimes gave her listeners homework.

-On December 22, 2000, the board of directors of Pacifica Radio, which controlled WBAI, removed the station's general manager and asked Leid to replace her.
+On December 22, 2000, the board of directors of Pacifica Radio, which controlled WBAI, removed the station's general manager Valerie Van Isler and asked Leid to replace her.
 Two other long-time staff members were also dismissed.
-Leid and Pacifica's executive director changed the locks at the station's doors.
+Leid and Pacifica's executive director Bessie Wash changed the locks at the station's doors.
 The changes, which became known as the "Christmas Coup", prompted several protest demonstrations that involved more than 1,000 people.

 On March 5, 2001, Leid interrupted an interview with Congressmember Major Owens, who was discussing the events at WBAI.
 "Lies have been told," she announced, and began to broadcast a music program.
 In August, Amy Goodman, the host of WBAI's Democracy Now!, said that Leid had shoved her during a heated discussion.
 By late 2001, several groups of listeners and dissident radio hosts sued the Pacifica board.
 The board settled the lawsuits and agreed to grant more autonomy to WBAI.
 Leid resigned her position in December.

 In 2002 Leid moved to Florida, and in 2004 she became editor of The Broward Times, a weekly newspaper that focused on issues of interest to African Americans and Afro-Caribbean Americans in Broward County.